jakimfett/functions.sh/doc/miNAS.md

 ## Seafile

 As of 2019.06, we're going to use SeaFile.
+By which I mean, we're going to use a bootstrap box to write several SD cards for bringing a 3-node media platform online and then keep it updated with standardized 'nix stuffs, sorta.

+I say "sorta" because any time someone says "standardized", we're fighting [XKCD #927](https://xkcd.com/927/)

 ### Why?
 Because it's the least worst option, all things considered.